from fastai.vision.all import *

 Alright, you see?
 Our model did better, right?
 Now, you’ve probably wondering, how do we turn this awesome piece of neural magic into an actual application?
 They key is to save the trained model so that users won’t have to wait for the training time.

-Alright, grab your virtual scalpel, because we’re doing some model surgery!
-The model.pkl file is essentially a saved learner, and it houses two main things:
+file is essentially a saved learner, and it contains two main components:

-To peek inside, we can load the model back up and check it out:
+To inspect its contents, we can load the model back up and examine it.

 Sequential(